Skip to main content

 Disconnecting

 • Leaves all your existing repos in place — they keep working as long as they’re public.
-Private repos will fail their next re-clone until you reconnect or switch them to a paste-URL with credentials.
+Private projects will fail their next re-clone until you reconnect or switch them to a paste-URL with credentials.

 To fully revoke access, also remove the authorization on the GitLab side: User Settings → Applications → Authorized applications → find Lettuce → Revoke.